hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 Then:
 * Create and install the private and public rsa keys for both routers (using Easy-RSA)
-* Test the keys to make sure it's possible to login without a password
+* Test the keys to make sure it's possible to login on the remote (RT-8075) without a password
+> *ssh

 At the RT-1080 ssh terminal, please execute each rsync commands manually, the ones on the post-mount script: